GEOGRAPHY - KS3

 WHO’S WHO?

-Teaching Staff: Mrs J Corner, Miss R Metcalfe
+Teaching Staff: Mr B Thompson, Miss R Clarke

 OUR AIMS

-Geography plays a crucial role in helping students at Up Holland High School understand how the world works in an increasingly globalised society and economy.
-Key Stage 3 Geography is not just a springboard to further study at GCSE and A level, it also contributes to our students’ journey to becoming well rounded adults who can contribute positively to their local and global community.
+Geography plays a crucial role in helping students at Up Holland High School understand sustainability and the complex relationships between people, places and environments at local, national and global scales.
+Key Stage 3 Geography is not only a springboard to further study at GCSE and A level, but also a vital part of our students’ journey towards becoming well-rounded adults who can contribute positively to their communities.

 |